gaganalytics/Sales-Data-Analysis-with-Pandas-and-Matplotlib/README.md

 # Data Exploration
 We will perform exploratory data analysis once the data has been cleaned and prepared for analysis to answer all of the business questions above.

+# Files and Folders
+  1. The orignial data files can be found in the Sales Data folder.
+  2. The merged sales data file can be found in the All Sales Data folder.
+  3. The complete Sales Analysis with Pandas and Matplotlib jupyter notebook can be found in the Sales Analysis folder.